kopchik/interview_emesa/README.md

 But for the sake of simplicity address books have separate field for people and for groups.
 I think this still conforms the specification.

-I use *autopep8* (which is responsible for some weird formatting in the code), *pyflakes* and *pylint* to ensure the best result.
+I use **autopep8** (which is responsible for some weird formatting in the code), **pyflakes** and **pylint** to ensure the best result.

 Pros and cons of tools used:

-I used JSON because I always wanted to try it in conjunction with an SQL database and to avoid extra tables ("denormalization").
+I used JSON field for *Person.emails* because I always wanted to try it in conjunction with an SQL database and to avoid extra tables ("denormalization").
+Looks like it works, though requires manual  validation.

 Pros:
 1. Natively supports websockets (the main reason for me to use aiohttp)